ccxt/ccxt/wiki/Manual.md

 $exchange->enableRateLimit = false; // disable
 ```

-In case your calls hit a rate limit or get nonce errors, the ccxt library will throw an exception of one of the following types:
+In case your calls hit a rate limit or get nonce errors, the ccxt library will throw an `InvalidNonce` exception, or, in some cases, one of the following types:

-- DDoSProtectionError
+- `DDoSProtectionError`
-- ExchangeNotAvailable
+- `ExchangeNotAvailable`
-- ExchangeError
+- `ExchangeError`
+– `InvalidNonce`

 A later retry is usually enough to handle that.
 More on that here: